Your employee onboarding program holds a ton of power and can affect how employees perform for months to come.

 The great thing about optimizing those technical onboarding processes is that you’ll create more time for the fun stuff, like welcoming your new hires the day they join.

-A lot that goes into making new hires feel welcomed, and for good reason.
+A lot goes into making new hires feel welcomed, and for good reason.
 This has a huge impact on employee loyalty, engagement, and retention.

 - Personal work environment — The new hire’s desk should be ready for them the day they join, including their new device and anything special you provide, whether that’s a mini-fridge or a cordless charging station or something else.